CERTIFIED INSTALLER OF ONSITE WASTEWATER TREATMENT SYSTEMS (CIOWTS)

 CIOWTS Test Study GuideThis study guide, published by the Consortium of Institutes for Decentralized Wastewater Treatment, is a 464-page notebook that serves as a self-study aid for those interested in testing for the Certified Installer of Onsite Wastewater Treatment Systems (CIOWTS) credential.
 The handbook is also a valuable office or field reference guide and can be purchased as a publication or PDF file.
 Order through Iowa State University: Installation of Wastewater Treatment Systems ManualNOTE: You must set up an account to purchase - the password must be a MINIMUM of 12 characters.

-1. Complete the CIOWTS test application and submit to IOWWA.
+1. Complete the CIOWTS Test Application (found at the bottom of this page) and submit to IOWWA.
 Instructions for application submittal is found on page 3 of the application.
 You can download the CIOWTS Test Application found below in the Documents and Files section at the bottom of this page (various formats).
 If you are not able to download the application, email contactus@iowwa.com and request a copy.
+You cannot take the CIOWTS Test without the submittal of the CIOWTS Test Application prior to the test date.

 2. If you have less than one year of experience installing septic systems, it is mandatory that you attend the Installation Overview Course prior to taking the test.
 The course and test are held in the same 2-day event.

-3. IOWWA will let you know of the next course and testing date and location, or you can check the Training and Events tab, Upcoming Trainings list.
+3. The next course, testing date and location can be found on the Training and Events tab, Upcoming Trainings list page of this website.
 The installation Overview Course and CIOWTS are generally planned for early spring and late fall each year.
 If there is enough interest, the course and test may be held mid-summer.

 For both the Basic and Advanced Levels you must verify that you are at least 16 years old.
 Proof of age must be submitted prior to taking the test at the test site registration (e.g. copy of driver’s license or birth certificate).